Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Ocean Grove, NJ

 Another great spot if you’re looking for a quiet beach day, Ocean Grove Beach (and the nearby boardwalk and town) is calm and relaxing.
-This makes this beach a popular choice for beachgoers who don’t want to deal with massive crowds and busy boardwalks.
+This makes it a popular choice for beachgoers who don’t want to deal with massive crowds and busy boardwalks.

-It’s also a small NJ beach, only about a mile long, nestled between Asbury Park and Bradley Beach.
+It’s also small, only about a mile long, nestled between Asbury Park and Bradley Beach.
 Despite being small, they still have a few shacks that sell food at reasonable prices.
 For more food options, you can venture into the downtown area.

 👉 Pro Tip: Some visitors have trouble finding the bathrooms and think that there aren’t any.
 However, if you go to the far end of the boardwalk, you’ll find clean, well-kept bathrooms.